jenska/gong/README.md

 - ~~make window resizable~~
 - ~~upgrade to ebiten 2.0~~
 - ~~embedded assets~~
-- AI support (beat the computer opponent, computer vs computer becomes more interessting)
-- WebAssembly support
+- AI support with Tensorflow.
+Soon to come!